 Shaver began his Tribe career with a 91-64 pounding of Liberty on Nov.
 23, 2003.
 He also won his first Colonial Athletic Association contest, as the Tribe knocked off two-time defending league champion UNC Wilmington, 67-66, in overtime on Dec.
 4, 2003.

-In total, nine former W&M athletes who played under Shaver have gone on to professional careers overseas.
-Hess is in his fifth season in the German Bundesliga, where he earned second-team all-league honors in 2007.
+In total, 12 former W&M athletes who played under Shaver have gone on to professional careers overseas.
+Hess finished his sixth season in the German Bundesliga in 2015, and he earned second-team all-league honors in 2007.
 Fellow 2004 graduate Zeb Cope spent seven seasons playing professionally in Europe, including four in France.
 Adam Payton, a 2007 graduate of W&M, spent two seasons in France with Lille Metropole after playing his opening pro campaign in Switzerland.
-Laimis Kisielius, who graduated in 2008, was an all-star and ranked among the league leaders in scoring and assists in Latvia in 2010, before playing last season and this year in Lithuania.
+Laimis Kisielius, who graduated in 2008, was an all-star and ranked among the league leaders in scoring and assists in Latvia in 2010, before playing the last four years in Lithuania.
 Alex Smith, a 2009 W&M graduate, was a sixth round pick of the Reno Bighorns in the 2010 NBA Development League Draft and has also competed internationally with the Panamanian National Team.